2022 MLS All-Star Game: Venue selection

 The front of Allianz Field during the MLS All Star game with a Ferris wheel featured off to the side.

 Allianz Field in Saint Paul, Minnesota, home to Minnesota United FC, was announced as the host venue for the All-Star Game in October 2021.
 The 19,600-seat soccer-specific stadium opened in 2019 and has hosted a FIFA World Cup qualifying match, several international friendlies and CONCACAF Gold Cup matches in addition to club games.

 Jerseys

 The jersey for the MLS All-Stars, made by Adidas, was unveiled on August 1, 2022.
 It was primarily dark gray with a light purple trim and two jock tags referencing the state of Minnesota.
 The Liga MX All-Stars unveiled their Charly-designed jersey on the same day.
 It featured a black "paintbrush stroke" on a white jersey, with the names of Liga MX clubs within the stroke and sleeves.

 Squads

 MLS All-Stars

 The MLS All-Stars roster was announced on July 12, 2022.
-Forward Brandon Vazquez was added to the roster on August 3, 2022, to replace Valentín Castellanos, due to Castellanos' loan move to Girona.
+Forward Brandon Vázquez was added to the roster on August 3, 2022, to replace Valentín Castellanos, due to Castellanos' loan move to Girona.
 Jakob Glesnes was added as a replacement for Alexander Callens on August 4.